RolaAlghanem/Student-Record-System-Project/README.md

 How to compile the project:
-1- Open Terminal
+- Open Terminal
-2- Go to cd /path/to/StudentProject/src in the terminal 3- write javac */*.java *.java (to Compile all java files)
+- Go to cd /path/to/StudentProject/src in the terminal
+- write javac */*.java *.java (to Compile all java files)

 How to run:
-1-After compiling, all the files with .java transform to .class needed to run the system 2-After successful compilation, run the program using java main
+- After compiling, all the files with .java transform to .class needed to run the system
+- After successful compilation, run the program using java main

 How to test the program: